AlexsLemonade/refinebio-examples/differential-expression/README.md

  --output differential-expression/GSE71270_special_name.gct
 ```

-Now if you should see a file called `differential-expression/GSE71270_special_name.gct`.
+Now you should see a file called `differential-expression/GSE71270_special_name.gct`.

 #### Create a CLS format file